* Facebook drops as data scandal worries resurface

 * Airline stocks fall on Deutsche Bank comments

-Shares of American Airlines, United Continental and Delta Air Lines fell between 1.2 and 2.2 percent after Deutsche Bank downgraded all three companies saying the growing U.S.-China trade dispute could weigh on their results.
+Shares of American Airlines, United Continental and Delta Air Lines fell between 1 percent and 2.28 percent after Deutsche Bank downgraded all three stocks saying the growing U.S.-China trade dispute could weigh on their results.

 Economic data was mixed.
 New orders for U.S.-made goods unexpectedly rose in May, pointing to a strengthening manufacturing sector, but business spending on equipment continued to show signs of slowing.

-The S&P index recorded three new 52-week highs and two new lows, while the Nasdaq recorded 56 new highs and 17 new lows.
-(Reporting by Amy Caren Daniel in Bengaluru; Editing by Arun Koyyur)
+The S&P 500 posted 8 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 75 new highs and 36 new lows.
+(Additional reporting by Amy Caren Daniel in Bengaluru Editing by Nick Zieminski)